 Easy, grain-free and gluten-free peanut butter granola is a delicious make-ahead breakfast or snack.

 I'm all in when it comes to meal prep.
-Whether it's prepping individual ingredients or a complete meal, it's much easier to have a healthy, delicious, filling meal after a long day when you don't have to cook from scratch.
-That doesn't mean you should not cook from scratch, but time isn't always on our side.
+Whether it's prepping individual ingredients or a complete meal, I find it convenient to have healthy, delicious, and filling options in my pantry or fridge after a long day when I'm too tired to cook from scratch so I'm not going to take-out.

 I'm not a morning person, my energy and creativity is at peak in the afternoon, so having a simple breakfast already prepped to get me going in the morning works for my life.
 Granola is one of those items that I make ahead of time in a big batch.
 It's perfect on coconut yogurt, with almond or oat milk, to top a smoothie bowl or even just as a snack.

 This peanut butter granola recipe is sweetened with dates, and has kaniwa for some extra crunch and protein.

 Why this granola is so good